kraasch/astar-with-tests/README.md

        end and from end to start to cut search time into half.
  - [ ] make it more likely to in-chunk search a chunk if it is more connected to other chunks.
- - [ ] use heuristic to choose different search algorithms for the in chunk search (i.e. DFS or A-star).
+ - [ ] use heuristic to choose different search algorithms for the in-chunk search (i.e. DFS or A-star).

 ## Meta